himanshu1573/crime-report-ai/README.md

 ## <a name="introduction">🤖 Introduction</a>

-This is a anonymous reporting system built with Next.js 14, designed to provide a secure platform for reporting incidents while maintaining complete anonymity.
+This is an anonymous reporting system built with Next.js 14, designed to provide a secure platform for reporting incidents while maintaining complete anonymity.

 ## <a name="tech-stack">⚙️ Tech Stack</a>